 An inquiry found the officers had shared their accounts of the incident before submitting them, a practice that had been taught by more senior officers .

 Policing is far from flawless.
 A former respected police officer identified “unreasonable use of force, failure to investigate, unreasonable conduct, victimisation and misuse of authority” among others as issues affecting policing .
-Aboriginal people, if asked, would agree to that list.
+Police are also accused to compromise or destroy crime scene evidence .

 John McKenzie, chief legal officer with the Aboriginal Legal Service of NSW/ACT, calls for an independent investigative body in such cases.
 “The Royal Commission into Aboriginal Deaths in Custody called for such a body and it still hasn’t happened in any state or territory,” he says .